top of page

 Sansevieria

-Bromeliad - This plant is great for those of us who forget to water our plants regularly!
-Seriously though, it requires mininal watering.
-Water it like a succulent and it will be happy.
-These plants effectively remove harmful VOCs from the air.
+Bromeliads are ideal for those of us who forget to water regularly!
+They require minimal watering—just treat it like a succulent, and it will thrive.
+These plants effectively remove harmful VOCs from the air, providing you with a cleaner environment.

 Bromeliad